paladin-t/my_basic/README.md

 * Standard string functions
 * Debug APIs
 * High expansibility, easy to use APIs, easy to write customized scripting interfaces
-* It's able to use it as a standalone interpreter, or integrate it with existing C, C++, Objective-C, etc. projects
+* It's able to use it as a standalone interpreter, or integrate it with existing projects in C, C++, Objective-C, etc.
 * It's able to learn how to build an interpreter from scratch from MY-BASIC
 * It's able to build your own dialect based on MY-BASIC
 * More features/modules under developing

+## Scripting at a glance

+Come along with a traditional "hello world" script in MY-BASIC:

+	def foo(a, b)
+		print a + " " + b;
+	enddef

+	foo("Hello", "world!")

+	input

 ## [Interpreter workflow diagram](https://github.com/paladin-t/my_basic/wiki/Interpreter-workflow-diagram)